Filial responsibility laws: United States

 Filial support laws were an outgrowth of the Elizabethan Poor Relief Act 1601.

 As of 2019, twenty-six states plus Puerto Rico have filial responsibility laws on the books: Alaska, Arkansas (Note: Arkansas law can only require payment for adult mental care.), California, Connecticut (Note: Connecticut law only applies if the parents are younger than 65.), Delaware, Georgia, Indiana, Kentucky, Louisiana, Massachusetts, Mississippi, Nevada (Note: Nevada law only mandates filial liability only if there is a written agreement to pay for care.), New Hampshire, New Jersey, North Carolina, North Dakota, Ohio, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Dakota, Tennessee, Utah, Vermont, Virginia, West Virginia.
 Generally, the media has not covered filial responsibility laws much.
 Some states repealed their filial support laws after Medicaid took a greater role in providing relief to elderly patients without means.
 Iowa repealed its filial responsibility law in 2015.

 A "filial responsibility law" is not the same thing as the provision in United States federal law which requires a "lookback" of five years in the financial records of anyone applying for Medicaid to ensure that the person did not give away assets in order to qualify for Medicaid.

-Trial case

 In 2012, the media reported the case of John Pittas, whose mother had received care in a skilled nursing facility in Pennsylvania after an accident and then moved to Greece.
 The nursing home sued her son directly, before even trying to collect from Medicaid.
 A court in Pennsylvania ruled that the son must pay, according to the Pennsylvania filial responsibility law.
+Other notable cases that enforced filial responsibility laws are in North Dakota and South Dakota.